j5ik2o/sbt-release-example/README.md

 # sbt-release-example

+This is a example showing how to release individual.

 ```sh
 $ sbt 'project sub1' 'release with-defaults'                                                                 ✔  4830  00:18:57
 Use of ~/.sbtconfig is deprecated, please migrate global settings to /usr/local/etc/sbtopts